-Characteristics of effective debate include the member's ability to state their position, provides reason(s) supporting their position and tells or encourages the delegation how to vote.
-The delivery of the debate will include:

-- Completeness of thought
+- Characteristics of effective debate include the member's ability to state his or her position, provide reason(s) supporting his or her position and tell or encourage the delegation how to vote.
+The delivery of the debate will include: - 2.
+Completeness of thought.

-- Logical reasoning
+- 3. Logical reasoning.

-- Clear statement of speaker's position
+- 4. Clear statement of speaker's position.

-- Conviction of delivery
+- 5. Conviction of delivery.

-- Concise and effective statement of debate
+- 6. Concise and effective statement of debate.